Incivek Side Effects

 Generic Name: telaprevir

-Note: This page contains side effects data for the generic drug telaprevir.
-It is possible that some of the dosage forms included below may not apply to the brand name Incivek.
+Note: This page contains information about the side effects of telaprevir.
+Some of the dosage forms included on this document may not apply to the brand name Incivek.

 For the Consumer